 It’s critical that you take the time to hire the right employees because a bad hire could cost you a lot of time and money.
-As noted in a 2012 Harvard Business Review column, a survey of nearly 2,700 employers showed that a single bad hire could cost a business between $25,000 and $50,000.
-So you need to look beyond skills, education and work history, and find employees who also embrace less tangible principles and characteristics, such as respect, loyalty, commitment, adaptation, and appreciation, among others.
+The cost of recruiting, hiring, and onboarding a new employee can be as much as $240,000, according to the Society for Human Resource Management.
+So you need to look beyond skills, education, and work history and find employees who also embrace less tangible principles and characteristics, such as respect, loyalty, commitment, adaptation, and appreciation, among others.

 Here are a few things to consider when you put on your hiring hat:

 - Define the competencies.
 In your job description, prioritize the “must-have” skills so you can focus on candidates that can make an impact on their first day.

 - Evaluate ancillary capabilities.
 Determine if the person has the experience and talents to grow beyond the basic job skills and take on more responsibility.